openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

 7. The build system generates the file system image and a customized Extensible SDK (eSDK) for application development in parallel.

-For a very detailed look at this workflow, see the "`OpenEmbedded Build System Concepts <#openembedded-build-system-build-concepts>`__" section.
+For a very detailed look at this workflow, see the ":ref:`overview-manual/concepts:openembedded build system concepts`" section.

 Some Basic Terms
 ================